nim-lang/Nim/doc/docgen.rst

   ...

 The full output can be seen here: `docgen_sample.html <docgen_sample.html>`_.
-It runs after semantic checking and includes pragmas attached implicitly by the compiler.
+It runs after semantic checking, and includes pragmas attached implicitly by the compiler.

 JSON
 ----

-The generation of JSON documents is done via the ``jsondoc`` command.
-This command takes in a .nim file and outputs a .json file with the same base filename.
+Generation of JSON documents is done via the ``jsondoc`` command.
+This command takes in a .nim file, and outputs a .json file with the same base filename.
 Note that this tool is built off of the ``doc`` command (previously ``doc2``), and contains the same information.